-We incurred net losses of \$21.8 million and \$14.1 million in the years ended December 31, 2013 and 2012, respectively.
-Historically, sales of the C-Pulse Heart System to hospitals and clinics under contract in conjunction with our North American FDA clinical studies have generated all of our revenue.
-Our C-Pulse Heart System is not approved for commercial sale.
-However, the FDA has assigned the C-Pulse System to a Category B designation, making it eligible for reimbursement at certain US sites during our clinical studies.
-Consequently, upon implant or our C-Pulse System, we are able to invoice hospitals and clinics that are eligible for reimbursement by Medicare, Medicaid or private insurance companies.
-We expect to continue to incur significant net losses as we continue to conduct clinical studies and pursue commercialization, and as we ramp up sales of our system.
+We incurred net losses of \$25.6 million and \$21.8 million in the years ended December 31, 2014 and 2013, respectively.
+Historically, sales of the C-Pulse System to hospitals and clinics under contract in conjunction with our North American FDA clinical studies have generated all of our revenue.
+The C-Pulse System is not approved for commercial sale.
+However, the FDA has assigned the C-Pulse System to a Category B designation, making it eligible for reimbursement at certain U.S. sites during our clinical studies.
+Consequently, upon implant of the C-Pulse System, we are able to invoice hospitals and clinics that are eligible for reimbursement by Medicare, Medicaid or private insurance companies.
+As many private insurance companies and certain government institutions have a non-coverage policy for experimental or investigational procedures, we have not been successful in achieving reimbursement for some implant procedures.
+Therefore, we expect to continue to incur significant net losses as we continue to conduct clinical studies and pursue commercialization, and as we ramp up sales of our system.